 Cursor's multi-file editing capability has improved significantly, though it still trails CLI-native agents like Claude Code for truly complex cross-module refactors.
 The tab completion is snappy and contextually aware, often predicting entire function implementations accurately.

 Where Cursor shines is the overall user experience.
 Onboarding takes minutes if you know VS Code.
 The AI features feel native rather than bolted-on.
 The free tier is usable for evaluation, and the $20/month Pro plan is competitive with other AI coding tools.
-The main limitation is that Cursor works best as an IDE — if your workflow is terminal-heavy, you may find yourself switching contexts.
+The main limitation is that Cursor works best as an IDE โ if your workflow is terminal-heavy, you may find yourself switching contexts.
 Power users doing complex repository-wide operations may still need a CLI agent alongside Cursor.
+On review aggregators, sentiment splits sharply by platform: G2 shows 4.6-4.7 stars across 300+ verified reviews praising refactoring and feature velocity, while Trustpilot sits at 1.6 (268 reviews) โ a gap that appears driven by billing and pricing complaints rather than the product's coding capability.